giminji/fishmon/README.md

     "show_gui": true
 }
 ```
 The addon only comes with data for `Ahtapot` and `Mercanbaligi`.
-You will need to add more fish in.
+You will need to add more fish in to the settings.lua file

 To do this, go to the Eden website and look at the AH page for a certain fish.
 The URL will update to show the `ID` of the fish.
 Visiting the AH page for `Black Soles`, we can see it has an ID of `4384`: `https://edenxi.com/tools/item/4384`